ogarcia/trellowarrior/README.md

 * `sync_projects` MANDATORY.
 Define what sections are loaded, separated by spaces.

+* `trello_member_id_map` OPTIONAL.
+A string mapping Trello member IDs to usernames.
+This will be automatically populated as needed, but names can be modified if desired

 ### Project/Board Sections

 The Project/Board sections are called from `sync_projects` and define the